weishiuchang/writeups/onprem-kube-dashboard/README.md

 # each of these secrets must be unique and distinct
 configTokenSignSecret: <this from $EAS_CONFIG_TOKEN_SIGN_SECRET above>
 configTokenEncryptSecret: <this is from $EAS_CONFIG_TOKEN_ENCRYPT_SECRET above>

-issuerSignSecret: <random stuff from `openssl rand -base64 6`>
-issuerEncryptSecret: <another random stuff from `openssl rand -base64 6`>
-cookieSignSecret: <another random stuff from `openssl rand -base64 6`>
-cookieEncryptSecret: <another random stuff from `openssl rand -base64 6`>
-sessionEncryptSecret: <another random stuff from `openssl rand -base64 6`>
+# create some random characters from `openssl rand -base64 6`
+issuerSignSecret: 7eN8RyNr
+issuerEncryptSecret: J8OXg8i2
+cookieSignSecret: lnIGI2il
+cookieEncryptSecret: U7j6TQ3I
+sessionEncryptSecret: KOIpmznE
 storeOpts: {}
 revokedJtis: []